 9. The Magic Circle, Stephenson Way, Euston

-This one’s more interesting than sinister, but it’s where a lot of the action in Spectral Detective takes place and has a definite supernatural flavour to it.
+This one’s more interesting than sinister, but it has a definite supernatural flavour to it.
 The Magic Circle’s HQ is a hidden gem that opens its doors to the public only a couple of evenings a month.
 The venue is chock-full of mystery, intrigue and priceless treasures, and is a haven for the finest magicians from all over the world to gather and share secrets.
 It also has a basement museum containing a treasure trove of items from the golden age of music halls, including a sound recording of Harry Houdini taken from an Edison cylinder, and a set of cups and balls used by HRH The Prince of Wales when he took his Magic Circle exam in 1975.

 10. New End Theatre Tunnels, New End, Hampstead